Skip to content

 }

-3. Wait for user to complete their checks
+3. Wait for the user to complete their checks

 Amiqus will send your user an email (where notifications are enabled) containing a link to complete their checks.
 Once they have submitted the required details: